-3 Implementing Policies
+3. Implementing Policies

-- 3.1 The Core Strategy was adopted in March 2012.
+3.1 The Core Strategy was adopted in March 2012.
 Two policies from the Core Strategy replaced policies in the Local Plan First Review.
-Most other policies in the Local Plan First Review are saved until the Development Delivery DPD is adopted. - 3.2 The 2011/12 AMR reported that the affordable housing policy (Policy CP7 of the Core Strategy) was being implemented, but due to viability constraints delivery was limited to 25%.
-During 2012/13 these viability constraints continued and delivery of affordable housing was still limited to 25%.
-However, into 2014, and following the completion of the CIL examination, the policy is once again delivering 35% affordable housing. - 3.3 Towards the end of the 2012/13, due to the delay in introducing anticipated amendments to the Building Regulations, the requirements of the sustainable construction policy (Policy CP15 of the Core Strategy) became more onerous than those of the renewable and low carbon energy policy (Policy CP14 of the Core Strategy).
+Most other policies in the Local Plan First Review are saved until the Development Delivery DPD is adopted.

+3.3 Towards the end of the 2012/13, due to the delay in introducing anticipated amendments to the Building Regulations, the requirements of the sustainable construction policy (Policy CP15 of the Core Strategy) became more onerous than those of the renewable and low carbon energy policy (Policy CP14 of the Core Strategy).
 Hence there was no need to seek specific compliance with CP14 or attach conditions to this effect.
-The policy is still part of the development plan and may have effect in the future when changes to the Building Regulations are announced. - 3.4 All other policies were being implemented.
+This remained the case in 2013/14 and 2014/15.
+However, the policy is still part of the development plan and may have effect in the future when changes to the Building Regulations are announced.

+3.4 All other policies were being implemented.